top of page

 Approach

-Couples bring one or more predictable questions to therapy:
+Couples bring questions like these to therapy:

 • Why aren't we communicating like we used to?